bekkopen/service-discovery-workshop/README.md

 also check in the bottom which service the application is using.
 Refreshing a couple of times should change this address.

+## 4. Configuring HAProxy with consul-template

+HAProxy is a load balancing software which is running on the `master` node.
+It is now configured to serve HTTP requests using static IP adresses to our webapp nodes.

+Consule template have third argument to `-template` that allows you to specify a reload command. `service haproxy reload` will reload the HAProxy config.
+You will find the configuration file used in `/etc/haproxy/haproxy.cfg` on the `master` node.
+Use this file as the basis for your template.

+Using consul template, reconfigure HAProxy to be updated for each change in consul.

+## 5. Healtchecks

+1. Configure healthchecks for the backends
+1. Turn off the webapp and check that its status has been updated

 # The backend

 Run ```curl http://localhost:8080/backend/info``` on webapp1 and webapp2 to check if they are running.